WHAT IF I HAVE NEVER STUDIED BEFORE AND I DON’T KNOW HOW TO WRITE AN ESSAY?

 IF THE ASSESSOR DOESN’T AGREE WITH MY OPINION, WILL I BE MARKED DOWN?

 Everyone has different opinions, ideas, thoughts and understanding of a topic.
 At CCS, you are encouraged to express your ideas in assessments, providing the ideas are relevant to the question being asked.
 At the same time, for the purpose of answering the assessment question adequately, you must support your ideas with evidence.
-This evidence may be from a book or journal reference or it may be based on anecdotal experience from your own life.
-Be sure you credit any material you obtain from outside sources.
+Students are provided with study manuals, recommended reading and recommended websites.

-Remember CCS places more importance on teaching how to think rather than what to think.
+Remember the College of Counselling Studies (CCS) places more importance on teaching how to think rather than what to think.

 DO DIFFERENT ASSESSORS HAVE DIFFERENT REQUIREMENTS?